lozjackson/ember-spservices/README.md

 });
 ```

-The `spServices` service also gives us direct access to the `jQuery.SPServices`
+The `SpServicesService` also gives us direct access to the `jQuery.SPServices`
 library on the property `_SPServices`.

 ```